 Menopausal hormones are a complicated soup

 The main sex hormones involved in the menopause transition are estrogen, progesterone and testosterone.
-However, insulin and cortisol have a huge role to play as do androgens.
+However, insulin, cortisol and thyroid hormones have a huge role to play as do androgens.
 They all affect each other so it’s important to understand it’s not just about one hormone.
 In fact, it’s a complicated soup.

 Some of the signs of perimenopuase may include: